Professor of Biological Chemistry and Molecular Pharmacology

 Lab Size: Between 10 and 15

 We explore design principles for self-assembling molecular machines, primarily using structural DNA nanotechnology to build our model systems.
 We seek to apply our knowledge towards construction of artificial systems that help solve problems of biological and medical interest.
-Currently we focus on building tools for molecular biophysics (NMR structure determination of membrane proteins, single-molecule assays) and for therapeutics (drug delivery, tissue engineering).
+Currently we focus on single-macromolecule identification and structure determination and on vaccine nanocarriers.
 For many applications, our present capabilities are too primitive.
 Thus we also investigate enabling technologies for increasing the complexity of programmable self-assembled systems.